raspberrypisig/SolidPython/README.rst

 **solid.utils**

-*this is my (jeff) personal opinion and the base for design decision for the actual SolidPytho 2.x.x beta design.
+*this is my (jeff) personal opinion and the base for design decisions for the actual SolidPytho 2.x.x beta design.
 I'd like to have a discussion about it!*

 ``solid.utils`` consists of convenience functions and "modelling extensions" (kind of a small third party library like `mcad, bosl, bosl2`).
-The convenience functions are now -- or the missing are supposed to be -- part of `solid.extensions.convenience` and are automatically importet with the main package.
+The convenience functions are now -- or the missing ones are supposed to be -- part of `solid.extensions.convenience` and are automatically importet with the main package.

-Concerning the "modelling extensions" I would actually like to get rid of them as part of SolidPython 2.x.x package.
+Concerning the "modelling extensions" I would actually like to get rid of them as part of the SolidPython 2.x.x package.
 The resons are the following:

-* these modelling extensions (like `extrude_along_path, splines, screw_threads, part_hole,...`) don't align with the (core) purpose of SolidPython as I understand them (I think SolidPython is supposed to be a python "wrapper" / interface for OpenSCAD)
+* these modelling extensions (like `extrude_along_path, splines, screw_threads, part_hole,...`) don't align with the (core) purpose of SolidPython as I understand it (I think SolidPython is supposed to be a python "wrapper" / interface for OpenSCAD)
-* these modelling extensions are "yet another implementation" for common modelling task that needs to be maintained.
+* these modelling extensions are "yet another implementation" of common modelling task that needs to be maintained.
 I would prefere a SolidPython design where these features are outsourced into a third party library
 * SolidPython 2.x.x has a pretty good **bosl2** support and bosl2 has all (?) the features provided by `solid.utils`:

   * extrude_along_path: https://github.com/revarbat/BOSL2/wiki/mutators.scad#module-path_extrude